SocraticBliss/ps4_env_decryptor/README.md

 SocraticBliss (R)

-Special Thanks to IDC for finding the Buffers/IV/Flag and implementation suggestions
+Special Thanks to IDC for finding the Buffers/IV/Flag and implementation suggestions Big Thanks to flatz for fixing the decryption :)

 ...
-Oh and I guess Zecoxao as well
+Oh and I guess zecoxao as well

 This tool is for decrypting [.env files](https://www.psdevwiki.com/ps4/Envelope_file) that are found on the PS4 filesystem.